Top 10 Leading Indicators in Trading You Should Know in 2026

 Case 1: RSI Divergence Signals Reversal in EUR/USD

-Case 2: Bollinger Band Squeeze Predicts Breakout in Tesla
+Case 2: Bollinger Band Squeeze Prepares Traders for a Breakout

 Tips for Beginners:

-Always confirm a leading signal with price action
+• Always confirm a leading signal with price action and market structure

 Disclaimer: This material is for general information purposes only and is not intended as (and should not be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by EBC or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.